go-xlan/sui-go-guide/README.md

 }
 ```

-- `hexWithoutFlag` is the actual private key.
+- `hexWithoutFlag` is the actual private key in hex style.
 - `scheme` represents the wallet's protocol format (`ed25519` in this case).

-With the `hexWithoutFlag`, you can perform tasks like signing transactions programmatically.
+With the `hexWithoutFlag`, you can perform tasks like signing transactions.

 ---